MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `bashcommand` | `CustomBashCommand` | ** **Required.**                      |

+This Method Generate Text Format For Custom Bash Command That You Want To Add It To ReadMe File.

 * AddCustomBashCommand(generator, bashCommands)

 | Parameter | Type     | Description                |
 | -------- | ------- | ------------------------- |
 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `bashCommands` | `IEnumerable<CustomBashCommand>` | ** **Required.**                      |

+This Method Generate Text Format For Custom Bash Command That You Want To Add It To ReadMe File.

 * AddCustomText(generator, title, description)